Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/introduction.rst

 .. figure:: /images/actionEditor.jpg
    :width: 600px

-   The Action Editor window, Action Editor mode, with an Object and Shape channels.
+   The Action Editor, Action Editor mode, with an Object and Shape channels.

 The header bar